kubestash/docs/docs/guides/auto-backup/pvc/index.md

 kubectl delete -n demo pv/nfs-pv
 ```

-If you would like to uninstall Stash operator, please follow the steps [here](/docs/setup/README.md).
+If you would like to uninstall KubeStash operator, please follow the steps [here](/docs/setup/README.md).